engrwasi/powerfactory/README.md

-This code calculated, Load Flow and Short circuir study across all the buses and save results to excel file
+This code calculated, Load Flow and Short circuit study across all the buses and save results to Excel file Default Load Flow and Short Circuit option will be automatically selected